Audrey-netizen/fashion_fundamentals_for_trans_fems/general_guides/ffftf1_basics.md

 your wardrobe.
 That’s a concept which I will keep brief here, there should eventually be some pieces you find so magical so high quality such a good match for you they end up being staples of your wardrobe and even in some ways warping your future purchases to meld around them.
+From here onwards I will go over some articles of clothing which can be found in streetwear but are also yknow common articles of clothing.

 Anyways hats.
 Now is a good time to talk about hats.
 Technically if it’s cold enough you can/should be wearing hats with CBA and athleisure (which btw do fall